cossacklabs/acra-poison-records-demo/README.md

 ### Try to steal data again

 Now we are protected from malicious `SELECT *` queries.
-Try to read all data again:
+Try to read all the data again:

 ```bash
 go run demo/demo.go --select